User Instructions for the GBA Plus Departmental Summary

 Overview

 The GBA Plus Departmental Summary Template is a tool that captures key GBA Plus information for an initiative, policy or program in order to support and inform decision-making.
-These user instructions are intended to provide additional clarity, definition and examples to support the use of the template.
+The template also provides the opportunity to identify if an initiative, policy or program tangibly advances the GRF.
+These user instructions are intended to provide additional clarity, definitions and examples to support the use of the template.

 Publicly Available Information

-The information provided in the GBA Plus summary template may be made publicly available.
+The information provided in the GBA Plus departmental summary template may be made publicly available.

 Information and Data Sources